Skip to menu Skip to content Skip to footer

 Available for supervision

-Noorul Amin is a foundational CRC SAAFE Postdoctoral Research Fellow in the data analytics program.
+Noorul Amin is SAAFE CRC's foundational Postdoctoral Research Fellow in the data analytics program.
 His research focuses on advanced computational techniques in biological data, including omics data analysis and tools development.
 With a background in applying machine learning and data mining approaches to biological challenges, Noorul's current work centres on the intersection of data analytics and antimicrobial resistance, particularly in agribusiness, food security, and the environment.

-He is currently seeking Honours and PhD students with an interest in applying machine learning, cloud computing, and big data approaches to biological research problems.
+He is seeking Honours and PhD students interested in applying machine learning, cloud computing, and big data approaches to biological research problems.

 Noorul Amin